An assortment of different faces

 Size and Gender

 Sizeist biases can manifest differently by gender.
 Society often praises men and transmasculine people who are taller than average and is more accepting when these groups have bulkier builds.
 In contrast, society usually stigmatizes women and transfeminine people who are taller than average and puts immense pressure on these groups to have smaller builds.
 Height and weight are common factors discussed in dating, with these unique gender-related manifestations of sizeism structuring many people’s romantic insecurities and interactions.
-Societal standards around weight and beauty are not only unrealistic but impose expectations that increase the likelihood of disordered eating (e.g. anorexia, bulimia, binge-eating, risky diets, etc.).
+Societal standards around weight and beauty are not only unrealistic but impose expectations that increase the likelihood of disordered eating (e.g. anorexia, bulimia, binge eating, risky diets, etc.).

 “Criminal” Background

-Someone’s criminal background refers to the documented legal infractions that someone has been found guilty of over their life course and has faced consequences for in a given jurisdiction.
+Someone’s criminal background refers to the documented legal infractions that someone has been found guilty of over their life course and has faced consequences in a given jurisdiction.
 Crimes can be violent and non-violent.
 Crimes can involve activist activities, recreational use of substances, financial crimes (e.g. embezzlement, wage theft, fraud, tax evasion), theft, abuse, assault, and other violations of relevant statutes.
-Crimes vary in severity to oneself, others, and the common good, from not using a designated cross-walk to intentionally taking someone else’s life.
+Crimes vary in severity to oneself, others, and the common good, from not using a designated crosswalk to intentionally taking someone else’s life.
 The crimes that someone commits can result in fines, community service, loss of liberties, incarceration/imprisonment, and more.

-For those who don’t know, the PIC refers to the combination of public and private sectors as well as governmental interests that benefit from increased funding to police and prisons.
+For those who don’t know, the PIC refers to the combination of public and private sectors and governmental interests that benefit from increased funding to police and prisons.
 These interests range from politicians who are “tough on crime” to organizations that use cheap prison labour.
 The prison population is disproportionately composed of Indigenous Peoples, Black people, people of Latine descent, as well as people of limited financial means.
-In this way, prisons act as a modern way of enslaving people, while also using prisons to “solve'' various socio-economic challenges.
+In this way, prisons act as a modern way of enslaving people while also using prisons to “solve'' various socio-economic challenges.
 Prisons are, in many ways, an ineffective way of addressing homelessness, poverty, unemployment, and mental health issues.

 Political Beliefs

 Keeping politics out of the workplace sometimes means erasing identities and experiences.
-For example, sometimes people will refuse to discuss a co-worker's experience of racism because they want to be “nonpartisan.”
+For example, sometimes, people will refuse to discuss a co-worker's experience of racism because they want to be “nonpartisan.”
 However, many advocates have argued that racism is not a political issue and it is not a viable excuse to avoid discussing racism.
 Indeed, the “isms'' are political and “the personal is political.”
 Actual DEI work and change will not happen if we erase or ignore people’s oppressive experiences.

 Religious, Faith, and Spiritual Beliefs